Texas Court Records

 - Present auto insurance documents

-- Not have a commercial driver’s license at the time of the offense
+- Not having a commercial driver's license at the time of the offense

 - Not have attended and/or completed a driving safety course in the previous 12 months